 - Cook the meatballs.
 Broil the meatballs on high for 12 minutes, or until the internal temperature reaches 165F.
 If you want the meatballs browned on both sides, turn the meatballs over halfway through cooking.

 - While the meatballs are cooking, make the sauce.
-Pour the marinara sauce into a large pan, then place over medium-high heat until simmering.
+Pour 32 oz marinara sauce into a large pan, then place over medium-high heat until simmering.
 Add ½ cup mascarpone cheese, ½ cup reserved pasta water, and ¼ cup fresh basil leaves, then stir until well mixed.
 Simmer until the meatballs are fully cooked, then add them to the sauce and toss to coat.

 - Serve with pasta.
 You can add the cooked pasta directly to the marinara sauce with meatballs or you can spoon the sauce over individual bowls of pasta.
 Serve immediately with additional grated Parmesan, fresh basil, and a pinch of flaky sea salt.